benshimonz/V1/README.md

-# V1
-V1 visual query language for schema-based property graphs
+# V1 - A visual query language for schema-based property graphs